 These README files also usually contain the necessary license keys.

-To register a computer for use in the UCSD wired network,
+To register a computer, printer, or any other device for use in the UCSD wired network,

 please send an email to: